Accounting and auditing venue requirements

 Section 3.5.44 of the Act states that:

-(1) Subject to sections 3.5.45 and 3.5.46, if a venue operator retires a linked jackpot arrangement operating in an approved venue, the venue operator must—
+1. Subject to sections 3.5.45 and 3.5.46, if a venue operator retires a linked jackpot arrangement operating in an approved venue, the venue operator must—

-a) within 60 days, allocate the balance (whether in surplus or deficit) of the jackpot special prize pool in relation to that arrangement to the jackpot special prize pool in relation to
+1. within 60 days, allocate the balance (whether in surplus or deficit) of the jackpot special prize pool in relation to that arrangement to the jackpot special prize pool in relation to another linked jackpot arrangement operating in the approved venue; or

-b) within 7 days after the end of that 60-day period, pay any unpaid jackpot funds to the Commission for payment into the Responsible Gambling Fund.
+2. within 7 days after the end of that 60-day period, pay any unpaid jackpot funds to the Commission for payment into the Responsible Gambling Fund.

 If the venue operator allocates the balance (whether in surplus or deficit) of the JSPP of retired LJA to another LJA operating at the approved venue, the JSPP balance will be carried forward and included in the calculation of the JSPP balance for another existing LJA.

-• Where the balance of the JSPP of the retired LJA is in surplus, the venue operator must also allocate the JSPP balance to the overflow pool of the LJA operating at the approved venue, to ensure that these unpaid funds are returned to the player.
+Where the balance of the JSPP of the retired LJA is in surplus, the venue operator must also allocate the JSPP balance to the overflow pool of the LJA operating at the approved venue, to ensure that these unpaid funds are returned to the player

 Appendix 4 (table 3) provides examples of different scenarios of the JSPP allocation when retiring an LJA.